-In 1795, when Willem V was forced to flee to England by the Patriots, he took his two black valets with him.
+In 1795, when Willem V was forced to flee to Great-Brittan by the French Revolution, he took his two black valets with him.
 Apparently he trusted them completely.
 Cupido departed for Oranienstein, Willem’s castle and estate near Dietz in Germany.
-Sideron remained with Willem in England until approximately 1802 when they both moved to the German estate.
-Documentary evidence in a letter reveals that in Germany Cupido wanted to become Wilhelmina of Prussia’s valet.
+Sideron remained with Willem an Wilhelmina in England until approximately 1802 when they all moved to the German estate.

 William V visiting the fair at The Hague, Hendrik Pothoven 1781, Historisch Museum Den Haag

 Esther Schreuder See for the first essay on Cupido and Sideron (Cedron): Een vorstelijke Archivaris.
 Opstellen voor Bernard Woelderink 2003, Charlotte Eymael,’De geschiedenis achter een aquarel.Het verhaal van “twee moortjes’. pp 124-128